Alexander Dennis Enviro300: 2019 recall

-In the UK in 2019, DVSA (Driver & Vehicle Standards Agency) issued an instruction to all operators of the Enviro 300 to carry out additional safety checks of suspension components following several safety concerns raised by DVSA.
-ADL are expected to implement a number of technical measures and recalls to resolve these issues.
+On 10 May 2019, the UK Driver and Vehicle Standards Agency (DVSA) issued an instruction to all operators of both the Enviro200 and the Enviro300 to carry out additional safety checks of front and rear suspension components, following several safety concerns raised by the DVSA.
+A recall of Enviro200s and Enviro300s was announced by Alexander Dennis shortly after the announcement.